miracle2k/webassets/docs/upgrading.rst

 - If ``Environment.updater`` is disabled, the API of Bundle.build()
   now assumes a default value of ``True`` for the ``force`` argument.
-  This should not case any problems, since it is the only call signature that really makes sense in this case.
+  This should not cause any problems, since it is the only call signature that really makes sense in this case.

 - The former ``less`` filter, based on the old Ruby version of lessCSS